 RESIDENTIAL STATUS and PERMANENT RESIDENT

 These visa status allow you to work in Japan without limit.
 So, we don’t include these visa status in discussion here.

 ACTIVITY BASED STATUS

 Visa status listed on FOR WORK and DESIGNATED ACTIVITIES category allows you to engage in a particular work activity with pay.
-To obtain visa status in FOR WORK category, you should find out whether there is a particular visa status for your intended work/job.
+To obtain visa status in FOR WORK category, you should find out whether there is a particular visa status for your intend work/job.
 In addition, your background/career and employer-to-be (company/organization in Japan) also need to satisfy the criteria and requirements of the visa status.